RodrigoRomoDev31/DevTek/README.md

 It includes two buttons: one for the profile and one for alerts.

 1. The profile button will navigate to the user's data screen.
-2. The alert button will send the user's data to a remote server with contact information to request assistance.
+2. The alert button will pop a alert to confirm, cancel and detail the problem.
+Confirm action will send the user's data to a remote server with contact information to request assistance.
 The user will be notified via a snackbar whether the alert was sent successfully or if there was an error.